 Outer coats were heavier wool coats that were the same length as dresses with the overall shape of a caterpillar’s cocoon.
 Fun plaids, checks, and pastel color spring coats mimicked the color palette of clothing underneath or coordinated with a hat.
 Lighter jackets mentioned above were sold with dresses or skirts.
 They were collarless, trimmed in embroidery and hip length.
 The armless cape coat was also popular in the later ’20s.

 Many winter coats were trimmed in removable fur shawl collars that buttoned at the side waist.
-Fur stoles, wraps, and shawls added richness and warmth when a full overcoat wasn’t needed.
+Fur stoles, wraps, and shawls added richness and warmth for both day and evening outfits.
 All-fur coats were an option for the rich, with cheaper furs dyed to look like luxury furs being options for the middle classes.

 Sportswear / Casual Clothing